Testing and Optimizing

-Before the email is officially sent out, have the copy proofread.
-Typos and misspelled words can make a brand appear uncaring or sloppy.
-If the reader is too focused on trying to decode nonsensical copy, then the intended result (increased sales, brand awareness growth, etc.) will be lost.
+Before any emails are officially sent out, have the copy proofread by multiple people.
+Typos and misspelled words can make a brand appear unprofessional or sloppy.
+If the reader is too focused on decoding nonsensical copy, the intended result (increased sales, brand awareness growth, etc.) will be lost.

-Also, keep an eye out for forgotten or incorrect links.
-One minor typo or mistake can break an entire link or send it to the wrong site/page.
-Likewise, be sure to check that the correct email list is selected to avoid sending it to the wrong target audience.
+Also, keep a keen eye out for forgotten or incorrect links.
+One minor typo or mistake can break an entire link or send people to the wrong site/page.
+Always check that the correct email list is selected to avoid sending it to the wrong audience segment.

-As previously stated, sometimes emails appear different in preview versus the official version for desktop or mobile.
-Double check the different versions to prevent the email from formatting differently.
+Sometimes emails appear differently in the preview versus the official version for desktop or mobile.
+Double-check all versions to prevent email formatting mistakes.

 Emails should be able to be easily read on mobile.
 After all, about 62% of email opens occur on mobile devices.
-Therefore, to have a successful email marketing campaign, the copy MUST be optimized for mobile devices.
+Therefore, the copy MUST be optimized for mobile devices to have a successful email marketing campaign.

-- Don’t place links too close together so that users accidentally tap the wrong one
+● Don’t place links too close together so that users accidentally tap the wrong one (tap targets)

 Perform A/B tests

 Unsure of which subject line to use?
 Don’t know the best day and time to send the email?
-That’s where A/B testing helps.
+This is where A/B testing helps.

-Running an A/B test allows you to discover which version of the email accomplishes the goal best.
-In order to do an A/B test, first establish what objective is trying to be accomplished.
+Running an A/B test helps you discover which version of the email accomplishes the goal best.
+To do an A/B test, first establish the objective.
 This objective could be opens, conversions, or even click-through rates.